Iceland is now open to travellers from EU and those vaccinated against COVID-19 or recovered from it. Find out more.

 There are plenty of campsites in Iceland and these are relatively cheap starting at around 1447 Icelandic króna per night.

-Home to the country’s best-known volcanoes and glaciers, Iceland’s interior highlands can only be accessed by F-roads, indicated by a letter F in front of the road number on the map.
-These mountainous and backcountry roads require a 4WD vehicle and are not advised for inexperienced drivers.
+Home to the country’s best-known volcanoes and glaciers, Iceland’s interior highlands are primarily accessed via mountain roads, many of which are marked as F-roads (indicated by a letter F in front of the road number on the map).
+These mountainous and backcountry roads often require a 4WD vehicle and are not advised for inexperienced drivers.

-Always check whether F-roads are open, as the summer season is not long.
-Even then, be aware that conditions may be challenging – large rocks in the road, rivers without bridges, mud, and snow in all seasons.
+Always check whether mountain roads and F-roads are open, as the summer season is not long and opening dates vary by route and conditions.
+Even when they are open, be aware that conditions may be challenging – large rocks in the road, rivers without bridges, mud, and snow in all seasons.

-Be aware that mobile reception is poor in the Icelandic highlands, and there is only one gas station, in Hveravellir.
+Be aware that mobile reception is poor in the Icelandic highlands, and services like fuel can be very limited, so plan ahead and top up whenever you can.

 All motorhome rental companies have their centers in Keflavik, which is a short drive from Reykjavik and is the gateway for most visitors to Iceland via Keflavik International Airport.